 Outreach and Access

-At USF, we feature several student support programs designed to provide assistance to specific groups of underrepresented students.
+At the University of South Florida, we prioritize creating a safe, welcoming campus community for all of our students.
+In support of our goal to foster an equitable and inclusive student experience, we offer several student support programs designed to provide assistance to specific groups of underrepresented students.
 This includes first-generation, special-population and low-income students.

 Student Support Services (SSS)